dr-mushtaq/Academic-writing/Research Paper/Results and Discussion.md

 The results section should present the findings of your research.
 This could include tables, graphs, or other visuals to help to illustrate your findings.
 Use appropriate visuals: Utilize tables, graphs, charts, or figures to present your results visually and enhance reader comprehension.

+# Key traits of a Good Results

+# How to write Result Section

+# Key traits of a good Discussion Section

+# How to write Discussion Section

 # Why Finding a Research Gap Matters?

 Discovering a research gap allows you to: